+Question: What type of lifestyle did Moses choose in Egypt- power and riches or faith in Elohim?
 Hebrews 11:23 By faith Moses, when he was born, was hid three months of his parents, because they saw he was a proper child; and they were not afraid of the king's commandment.
 24 By faith Moses, when he was come to years, refused to be called the son of Pharaoh's daughter; 25 Choosing rather to suffer affliction with the people of Elohim, than to enjoy the pleasures of sin for a season; 26 Esteeming the reproach of Mashiach greater riches than the treasures in Egypt: for he had respect unto the recompense of the reward.
 C-MATS

+Question: Just as Moses was called to deliver the Israelites, who was called to deliver the Gentiles?
 Acts 3:12 And when Peter saw it, he answered unto the people, You men of Israel, why marvel you at this? or why look you so earnestly on us, as though by our own power or holiness we had made this man to walk?
 13 The Elohim of Abraham, and of Isaac, and of Jacob, the Elohim of our fathers, has glorified his Son Yahusha; whom you delivered up, and denied him in the presence of Pilate, when he was determined to let him go.
-14 But you denied the Holy One and the Just, and desired a murderer to be granted unto you; 15 And killed the Prince of life, whom Elohim has raised from the dead; whereof we are witnesses.
+14 But you denied the Holy One and the Just One and desired a murderer to be granted to you; 15 And killed the Prince of life, whom Elohim has raised from the dead; whereof we are witnesses.
 C-MATS

+Question: Who spoke to Moses from the burning bush?
 Mark 12:18 Then came unto him the Sadducees, which say there is no resurrection; and they asked him, saying, 19 Master, Moses wrote unto us, If a man's brother die, and leave his wife behind him, and leave no children, that his brother should take his wife, and raise up seed unto his brother.
 20 Now there were seven brethren: and the first took a wife, and dying left no seed.
-21 And the second took her, and died, neither left he any seed: and the third likewise.
-22 And the seven had her, and left no seed: last of all the woman died also.
+21 And the second took her, and died, neither left him any seed: and the third likewise.
+22 And the seven had her and left no seed: last of all the woman died also.
 23 In the resurrection therefore, when they shall rise, whose wife shall she be of them? for the seven had her to wife.
 24 And Yahusha answering said unto them, Do you not therefore err, because you know not the scriptures, neither the power of Elohim?
 25 For when they shall rise from the dead, they neither marry, nor are given in marriage; but are as the angels which are in heaven.
 26 And as touching the dead, that they rise: have you not read in the book of Moses, how in the bush Elohim spoke unto him, saying, I am the Elohim of Abraham, and the Elohim of Isaac, and the Elohim of Jacob?
 27 He is not the Elohim of the dead, but the Elohim of the living: you therefore do greatly err.
 35 And Yahusha answered and said, while he taught in the temple, How say the scribes that Mashiach is the Son of David?
-36 For David himself said by the Ruach haKodesh, יהוה said to my Adonai, Sit you on my right hand, till I make your enemies your footstool.
+36 For David himself said by the Ruach haKodesh, יהוה said to my Adonai, Sit you on my right hand, till I make vour enemies vour footstool.
 37 David therefore himself calls him Adonai; and whence is he then his son?
 And the common people heard him gladly.
 C-MATS